• Skip to primary navigation

 Notes

-2. For the best flavour, my preference is for sea salt and freshly ground black pepper.
+2. Seasoning: adjust the seasoning to your liking – we recommend using sea salt and freshly ground black pepper.

-3. A reactive pan may be made from copper, aluminium or cast iron and react with acidic foods, such as tomatoes.
+3. Reactive pans: may be made from copper, aluminium or cast iron and react with acidic foods, such as tomatoes.
 They may alter the colour and flavour of the food cooked in them.
 Non-reactive pans are those which are ceramic, stainless steel, glass or enamelled.

-4. The tomatoes may be served as an appetiser; for example, with crusty bread and a ball of fresh mozzarella or burrata.
+4. Serving: the tomatoes may be served as an appetiser; for example, with crusty bread and a ball of fresh mozzarella or burrata.
 Be sure to bring the tomatoes to room temperature before serving.
 Do not serve the tomatoes cold from the fridge; their flavours will be dulled.

 Nutrition Estimate: